trinity-stack/Mayondo-wood-furniture/README.md

 ## Technologies Used

-HTML5 & CSS3 — for structure and styling.
+HTML5 & CSS — for structure and styling.
-JavaScript (ES6) — for form validation, localStorage handling, and interactivity.
+JavaScript — for form validation, localStorage handling, and interactivity.
-PHP — for backend logic, sessions, and database communication.
-MySQL — for storing user information.

 ## How to Use

 Users can register via register.html.
 Registered users login through login.html.
-User data is stored in localStorage (for GitHub Pages version)
+User data is stored in localStorage

 ## Authors
 #Trinity Tendo — Project Developer and Designer